sanjujohn8055/portfolio-for-content-management-sytem/README.md

-# Portfolio CMS - Professional Portfolio Management System
+# Portfolio CMS - Professional Portfolio Content Management System

 A web application for creating and managing professional portfolios.
 Built with Flask and designed for developers and professionals who need an easy way to showcase their work online.